rocket-pool/rocketpool-research/Post Merge/Merge Implementation Research.md

 3. Once MEV becomes accessible to validators, the above values may need to be reconsidered.
 4. Our minipool delegate is not setup to distribute rewards until the minipool is withdrawn so this solution locks rewards in the pool which is not efficient.
 5. Consensus clients must add support for per validator account fee recipients for this solution to work.
+6. This solution fails once rewards of a single validator exceeds 16 ETH.
+At this point, in the current design, anyone could call distribute on the minipool.
+The current design expects any balance over 16 ETH to be the final withdrawal amount and so that 16 ETH will be sent to rETH users and the NO will be slashed.

 ## Solution B - Per Minipool Reward Distributor Contract